brzaa/Next-Word-Prediction/README.md

 # Next-Word-Prediction

 This repository contains scripts to create an n-gram model and a Streamlit application to showcase the model's word completion capabilities.
+The dataset which is en_US.twitter.txt can be found here: https://www.kaggle.com/datasets/crmercado/tweets-blogs-news-swiftkey-dataset-4million
 ## Files:

 - `n-gram.py`: This script is responsible for creating and saving the n-gram model.